 The Talitha-Life Program for women religious offers continuing care for a woman religious after she completes residential treatment at Saint Luke Institute and returns to her community.

-The Continuing Care Program provides ongoing support for the sister for a minimum of two years.
+The Continuing Care Program provides ongoing support for the sister for five years.
 She starts working with her continuing care therapist while still in the Talitha-Life residential program, preparing for the transition back to community.

 Continuing Care Contract

 This contract, developed by the woman religious, her therapist and continuing care therapist, identifies specific goals and action steps developed by the woman religious in the areas of recovery.
 These may include physical, emotional/social health, spiritual and psychological health, work/ministry and accountability to her community.

 The sister speaks weekly by telephone with her continuing care therapist during her first 4-6 weeks back home, prior to her Re-Entry Workshop.
 This provides critical support in those first few weeks in her regular environment.

 The therapist also is available to the sister's superior for consultation during this important time.